-Just to further confuse matters, different models of the same phone sold in different markets worldwide feature different radio arrays, which means that they're classified with different categories.
+Just to confuse matters further, different models of the same phone sold in different markets worldwide feature different radio arrays, which means that they're classified with different categories.
 So for example, there's a model of the Samsung Galaxy Note 7 sold internationally which is Category 12, but the local model is a Category 9 device.

 Depending on network configuration, some category sets may deliver the same download speeds (as happens with Category 9 and Category 10 for example) using different combinations of network aggregation.

 In Australia, there are network differences that play in here as well.
 Generally speaking Telstra’s mobile network has been first to market with higher category devices, and this is definitely the case at the moment; it’s announced a Category 16 hotspot device due for commercial delivery in 2016.

 Above Category 4, you’re looking at telcos combining different mobile frequencies together to achieve higher phone category speeds, and that then depends on the actual spectrum holdings of a given telco in your specific location.
 Typically speaking, you’ll see the highest speeds from a given device in metropolitan areas, whereas once you start going regional you’ll slowly degrade down to lower speed 4G and 3G signal, or lose it completely if you’re genuinely remote.
 In those kinds of areas, your best bet for actual mobile coverage would be to use a satellite phone based solution.

 I have a fast phone.
 How come I never get these kinds of speeds?

 It’s very important to note that the given category of a phone’s connection refers to its theoretical maximum capability, but that’s different to the actual speeds you may encounter in real world usage.
 Even the best phones in the world can't break the laws of physics, after all.
 The most commonly used metaphor to demonstrate this is that of a busy highway, and we’re not going to mess with tradition, so here goes: